 Once the sun goes down, Elitch Gardens Theme & Amusement Park is transformed from a theme park to a scream park as haunted houses come alive and ghost, ghouls and zombies take over.
 Free with regular admission, this popular event is a great way to get into the Halloween spirit!

 Check out some fun haunted houses in Denver!

 Mile High Horror Film Festival

 Horror at high altitude!
 The Mile High Horror Film Festival is dedicated to celebrating the art and entertainment of independent horror films from around the world.
-This festival is three days of fun, parties, panels, events, and, most importantly, chilling independent horror films.
+This festival is full of fun, parties, panels, events, and, most importantly, chilling independent horror films.